Benedictine College

 Benedictine College is a private Benedictine liberal arts college in Atchison, Kansas, United States.
 It was established in 1971 by the merger of St. Benedict's College (founded 1858) for men and Mount St. Scholastica College (founded 1923) for women.
-It is located on bluffs overlooking the Missouri River, northwest of Kansas City, Missouri.

 Benedictine is one of a number of U.S. Benedictine colleges and is sponsored by St. Benedict's Abbey and Mount St. Scholastica Monastery.
-The abbey has a current population of 53 monks, while the Mount monastery numbers 147 community members.
-The college has built its core values around four "pillars" — Catholic, Benedictine, Liberal Arts, Residential — which support the Benedictine College mission to educate men and women in a community of faith and scholarship.